 Perhaps the most important factor in choosing to become a Vendor or a Selling is what type of business you have.
 It’s actually quite difficult to compare the two Central’s since they were built for different users.

-Seller Central is more geared towards brands and online merchants that want to get their products listed quickly, whereas Vendor Central is aimed at brands and manufacturers looking to sell wholesale – with a more hands-off approach.
+Amazon Seller Central is more geared towards brands and online merchants that want to get their products listed quickly, whereas Amazon Vendor Central is aimed at brands and manufacturers looking to sell wholesale – with a more hands-off approach.

 It is possible, however, to have both accounts.
 This may occur if, for example, Amazon is not directly purchasing all of your products and you have more products that you’d like to list.

-Convinced Seller Central is right for you?
+Convinced Amazon Seller Central is right for you?
 Learn how to create the perfect product feed to optimize performance and reap the benefits!
 Request a demo.

 Get a round up of our latest posts right into your mail box.